OWOX/BigQuery-integrations/mysql/README.md

 - A Google Cloud Platform project with an activated billing account;
 - Read access to the data source;
-- The *BigQuery Data Editor* and  *Job User* roles for the Cloud Functions service account in the BigQuery project to which you are going to upload the table (see the [Access](https://github.com/OWOX/BigQuery-integrations/tree/master/mysql#access) part of this doc);
+- The *WRITER* access to the dataset and *Job User* roles for the Cloud Functions service account in the BigQuery project to which you are going to upload the table (see the [Access](https://github.com/OWOX/BigQuery-integrations/tree/master/mysql#access) part of this doc);
 - An HTTP client for POST requests invoking the Cloud function.